The highly-touted rugby league coach will join up with Eddie Jones's England group

-England rugby fans may not know much about Jason Ryles, the man set to become full-time skills coach with England when the current rugby league season finishes in Australia.
-But in the NRL, his name is certainly being talked about.
+England rugby fans may not know much about Jason Ryles, the man coming in as a full-time skills coach with England after helping the Melbourne Storm to glory in the most recent Australian rugby league season.
+But in the NRL, his name is certainly respected.

 Such is the regard for the Melbourne Storm assistant that he is regularly discussed as one of the next big names to become a head coach in the 13-player code.
-At a time when some NRL head coaching positions are under threat – and the New Zealand Warriors have already parted ways with their boss Stephen Kearney – Ryles’s star is on the rise.
+Having reportedly turned down some big gigs in league already, Ryles’s star is on the rise.

 Which makes his signature a real coup for Eddie Jones and the RFU.
-As things currently stand, having served as a consultant with England since 2016, he will come into his first permanent role in union upon finishing business Down Under.
-The NRL grand final is set for 4 October.
+Having served as a consultant with England since 2016, he will come into his first permanent role in union now he has finished his business Down Under.
+Storm beat Penrith Panthers in the NRL grand final 26-20.

 So what else can he bring to union?